Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.56 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.54 team ERA that ranks 18th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 33 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (33 total, 1.2 per game).

-- The Diamondbacks will send Henry (0-0) to the mound for his second start of the season.
+- Nelson (1-1) gets the starting nod for the Diamondbacks in his sixth start of the season.
+He's put together a 5.33 ERA in 27 2/3 innings pitched, with 17 strikeouts.

-- His most recent time out came on Tuesday against the Kansas City Royals, when the lefty tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.
+- In his last time out on Wednesday against the Kansas City Royals, the righty went five innings, giving up four earned runs while surrendering 11 hits.

+- In five games this season, the 25-year-old has amassed a 5.33 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.